bloomberg/container-timing/README.md

 - As most developers will be using this for startup metrics (similar to LCP) do we want to offer an option to stop tracking on user input?
 - Do we want to populate the duration field in the `ContainerTimingPerformance` object, currently it's 0.
 There is an argument for it being `RenderTime - TimeOrigin`, but the `renderTime` already represents that value.
 So it could be `RenderTime - StartTime` so you can see the delta between the first render time and the current one.
 - As the browser paints in batches lastPaintedElement may need to be an array of elements
+- Should `containertiming-nesting` actually reflect how propagation goes to ancestors, instead of how it processes descendants?
+- What if we move from `containertiming-ignore` and `containertiming-nesting` to a single attribute that reflects how propagation upwards works, that can be set at any node, and not only in container roots?
+The `ignore` value would work as both `ignore` in nesting and `containertiming-ignore`.
+And `shadowed` would be used to explicitely hide implementation details.
+Should this value be different depending on the different element types?

 ## Implementation Work